matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 ### Recording a click as a download

-If you want to force Piwik to consider a link as a download, you can add the `matomo_download` css class to the link:
+If you want to force Piwik to consider a link as a download, you can add the `matomo_download` or `piwik_download` css class to the link:

 ```html
 <a href='last.php' class='matomo_download'>Link I want to track as a download</a>